hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 Following are the descriptions of all configuration elements:

+- key (`mostlyReadMap` in the above example): Name of your Map for which the Near Cache will be enabled.
+Hazelcast client supports wildcard configuration for Near Caches.
+Using an asterisk (`*`) character in the name, different instances of maps can be configured by a single configuration.

 - `inMemoryFormat`: Specifies in which format data will be stored in your Near Cache.
 Note that a map’s in-memory format can be different from that of its Near Cache.
 Available values are as follows:
   - `BINARY`: Data will be stored in serialized binary format (default value).
   - `OBJECT`: Data will be stored in deserialized form.